mnikander/lab/0008-datalog-exercises/readme.md

 <!-- How do you run the code? -->

 - implemented modus ponens and modus tollens easily
-- went through the Racket Datalog tutorial
+- went through the Racket Datalog tutorial in about an hour

+### Exercise: Transitive Closure
-- in the Transitive Closure exercise, I implemented a check for cyclic graphs,
+- implemented a check for cyclic graphs
 - couldn't find a way to implement a check for acyclic graphs, without access to stratified negation
 - checking for a strict ordering of the graph may be an approch to showing it's also acyclic, but I don't know how to implement that yet